This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Am I building my garden pond for functionality or for beauty?

 Pond maintenance and nutrition are other critical factors that come into play when pond-building.
-People interested in building a wildlife pond have to monitor the feeding, nutrition, and maintenance of pond-based plants and animals while providing flowering and aquatic plants with access to rich soil that will help facilitate the health and growth of living ponds and plants and animals.
+People interested in building a wildlife pond must monitor the feeding, nutrition, and maintenance of pond-based plants and animals while providing flowering and aquatic plants with access to rich soil that will help facilitate the health and growth of living ponds and plants and animals.

 How much space do I have to build my wildlife pond?